citation-style-language/documentation/specification.rst

     indicates the field(s) for which the style is relevant.

 ``cs:id``
-    Must appear once, and contain a URI to establish the identity of the style.
-For publicly available styles, this URI must be stable and unique.
-One may use a `urn:uuid <https://tools.ietf.org/html/rfc4122>`_ to ensure stability and uniqueness.
+    Must appear once and contain a stable, unique identifier to establish the identity of the style.
+For historical reasons, existing styles may use URIs, but new styles should use a UUID to guarantee stability and uniqueness.

 ``cs:issn``/``cs:eissn``/``cs:issnl`` (optional)
     The ``cs:issn`` element may be used multiple times to indicate the ISSN